-IAS 37 requires provisions to be set aside in cases where there is an obligation, whether actual, legal or implicit, the amount of which may be reliably determined and the resolution of which is likely to entail a cash outflow for the
+IAS 37 requires provisions to be set aside in cases where there is an obligation, whether actual, legal or implicit, the amount of which may be reliably determined and the resolution of which is likely to entail a cash outflow for the company.
+The amount of the provision is determined from the management's best estimate, based on experience of similar operations or the opinion of independent experts.
+The provisions are revised on a regular basis in order to reflect the best current estimate.

-As at 30 June, the item "Provisions for risks and charges" decreased from &114.5m to &97.7m mainly following the reduction in the component of commitments and guarantees issued (from &46.7m to &30.4m); the portion of "other provisions for risks and charges" to cover legal/tax disputes and other liabilities including personnel expenses also decreased slightly (from &67.9m to &67.3m), after the extraordinary provision made by the Bank for the launch of an early retirement and turnover plan aiming to encourage generational turnover (&10m), partially offset by net releases of &67.9m, largely linked to the revaluation of the tax risk and withdrawals of &62.5m.
+As at 30 June, the item "Provisions for risks and charges" decreased from &114.5m to &97.7m mainly following the reduction in the component of commitments and guarantees issued (from &46.7m to &30.4m); the portion of "other provisions for risks and charges" to cover legal/tax disputes and other liabilities including personnel expenses also decreased slightly (from &67.9m to &67.3m), after the extraordinary provision made by the Bank for the launch of an early retirement and turnover plan aiming to encourage generational turnover (&10m), partially offset by net releases of &7.9m, largely linked to the revaluation of the tax risk and withdrawals of &2.5m.